Home Is Where We Displace Our Selves

 Rene Matić’s film Many Rivers (2022, 30 min) is a moving portrait of the artist’s father, Paul, and the struggles he has faced throughout life.
 From the perspective of an intimate family story, the film sheds light on the divisive, often violent structures of race and class in post-war Britain.
 Abandoned by his Irish mother and growing up as a black child with a distanced father in Peterborough in the UK, Paul has found a sense of belonging and community among the local skinheads.
 The British skinhead subculture emerged in the late 60s when white and British Jamaican kids danced side by side to ska and reggae.
 It later became associated with the far right and football scenes.
 For Matić, the skinhead culture is the perfect metaphor for the lived experience of in-betweenness, bringing together different strands of origin, history, and identity.
 At the crux of Paul’s story is a working class diaspora’s survival and triumph.
 As Matić describes, “this story is about the cause and effect of pain and suffering, and what, if anything, saves us in the end.”

-The screening will be followed by a discussion, moderated by Nan Xi (Assitant Curator) and Pauline Herrmann (Curatorial Fellow).
+The screening will be followed by a discussion, moderated by Nan Xi (Assistant Curator) and Pauline Herrmann (Curatorial Fellow).
 The discussion will draw inspiration from photographer Zun Lee's essay Home Is Where We Displace Our Selves and will be held in English.
 Free entry with limited capacity, registration required.
 Please RSVP to info @ cca.berlin.